Galaksija (computer): Character ROM

+1 2 Code points 0x27 and 0x40 are two halves of one of two possible corporate logos (Mipro or Elektronika Inženjering).
+The displayed Unicode characters are approximations of the Elektronika Inženjering logo halves.;

 "Cassette" port

 Galaksija used cassette tape as secondary storage.
 It featured a 5-pin DIN connector used to connect the computer to a cassette tape recorder.
 Tape interface circuitry was rudimentary – other than few elements controlling the levels it was essentially one-bit digital equivalent to the one in the ZX Spectrum.
 The input signal was routed to the integrated circuit otherwise responsible for keyboard, so the CPU would "see" the input signal as a series of very fast key presses of varying lengths and gaps between them.

 It is normally stated that original Galaksija does not have any dedicated (separate) audio ports and most of the programs were written as silent.
 It was, however, possible to utilize the cassette tape port as an audio output as well like it is done in ZX Spectrum (its "EAR" connector).
 The only technical difference between ZX Spectrum and Galaksija in regards to existence of audio is that ZX Spectrum has a built-in beeper, while Galaksija's plans do not include any kind of a speaker.